Collaborative Approach to Green Engineering

 His experience ‘on the tools’ and in technical roles in the private and public sectors underpins his practical approach to applied interdisciplinary research.

-As Sustainable Infrastructure Engineer with the City of Mitcham, Tim builds experimental design into working demonstrations to investigate nature-based solutions to some of the challenges associated with urbanisation and the changing environment.
+Working in local government as a Sustainable Infrastructure Engineer, Tim builds experimental design into working demonstrations to investigate nature-based solutions to some of the challenges associated with urbanisation and the changing environment.

 Tim is a long-term member of TREENET's Management Committee and Advisory Board, of the Institute of Public Works Engineers Australasia, Arboriculture Australia and the International Society of Arboriculture.